TwiFic Doctorward Contest

 The water from the multi-head shower helped relieve the tension in my neck and back as I washed away the day's events.
 I loved my profession.
 Delivering precious new lives into the world and caring for the gentler side of humanity was a humbling, yet exhausting task.
 However, there wasn't a time in my memory I could not recall wanting to follow my father and grandfather's footsteps and become a doctor.
 I'd been lucky, and probably a victim of carefully planned coincidental circumstance, when my father had chosen to retire after thirty years of delivering just about every new life within a fifty mile radius of Forks, shortly after his only child's residency ended.

-Today had been one of my normal days off when I got the call to come to Forks Community Hospital for one of my patients, and former high school classmate, who had arrived to the ER in active labor.
-Angela Webber-Cheney was a few weeks early to be considered full-term, but after years of infertility and later miscarriages within the first two months of gestation; she had finally become pregnant without complications.
+Today had been one of my normal days off when I got the call to come to Forks Community Hospital for one of my patients, and former high school classmate, who had arrived to the ER in full labor.
+Angela Cheney was a few weeks early, but after years of infertility and later miscarriages within the first two months of gestation; she had finally become pregnant without complications.
 I had closely monitored her as her pregnancy progressed, and saw no reason not to allow her labor to progress normally.
 My mom had similar issues becoming pregnant with me, and we both turned out fine, as is normally the case.
 I'm happy to say Angela and her son, Bryce Andrew Cheney, came through delivery with flying colors not five minutes after her postmaster husband, Ben, made it to the hospital to share in the moment.
 Ben, however, fainted and hit his head on the tile floor just after the birth and was sharing a room with his wife and newborn son for the night for post-concussion observation.
-Ben had been 'falling' for Angela since middle school, and she him, so I had to laugh at the irony of it all.

 Twelve long, tedious years of college, medical school, and residency had nixed any sort of personal life, so there wasn't anyone else but myself and parents to consider when I made the move back to the Pacific Northwest.
-My closet childhood friend, Jake Black, had lived in nearby La Push until he enlisted in the Army post-high school and became a career soldier, but we lost him to an improvised explosive device in the Middle Eastern desert in 2006.
-Most of the rest of my high school classmates had moved away from Forks to attend college or relocate to larger cities with better job prospects, so there were only a few acquaintances of mine left in the surrounding area to hang out with.
+My closet childhood friend, Jake, had lived in nearby La Push until he enlisted in the Army and became a career soldier, but we lost him to an improvised explosive device in the Middle Eastern desert in 2006.
+Most of the rest of my high school classmates had moved away from Forks, after high school, to attend college or relocate to larger cities with better job prospects, so there were only a few acquaintances of mine left in the surrounding area to hang out with.

-Now, a couple of years post-relocation to Forks, the single-trend seemed to be on a continuous loop.
+Now, two years post-relocation to Forks, the single-trend seemed to be on a continuous loop.
 Yeah, I'd had a few carefully chosen one-night stands with like-minded women in nearby towns and had filled the temporary physical need, but nothing more.
 It had been almost a year since I'd last had sex.
 Sad, but true.
-My right hand and I had become rather chummy as of late.
-Oh, I longed for something more substantial, someone permanent, but in Forks, I was like Norm on Cheers, everybody knew my name, family, and history.
+I longed for something more substantial, someone permanent, but in Forks, I was like Norm on Cheers, everybody knew my name, family, and history.
 That fact alone drew the single ladies of all ages out like flies to honey, most hoping to catch the eye, and bed, of the local tatted doc.
 In the past month alone, I'd been propositioned in my office by my receptionist's nineteen year old daughter, and even by one of my mother's sixty year old friends in my parent's own kitchen.
-Needless to say, being hit on by someone almost young enough to be your child, and old enough to be your mother is disturbing on many levels.
+Needless to say, being hit on by someone almost young enough to be your child, and old enough to be your mother is disturbing and far too commonplace in my life.

 O'Hara's Pub, in nearby Port Angeles, had become a favorite Saturday night destination of mine, with the friendly, yet darkened atmosphere, I could relax and unwind with a few cold longnecks, and some good local talent on their open mic nights.
 Although I wasn't embarrassed or ashamed of my appearance, I lived in a small town, surrounded by small towns, so the weekends were one of the few times I could uncover and be myself.
 My family and patients were aware and accepting of my art, as each piece held a special meaning to me, but I kept with a modicum of respect for my medical profession, and donned long-sleeves while performing examinations, and sleeved gowns provided by the hospital during surgery to cover the tats on my arms which were more visible.

 It was a warm, clear early-October night with no rain in the forecast, a rarity in the Pacific Northwest, so I decided to take my Harley.
 I loved that damn bike, and didn't get to ride it as much as I'd prefer.
-Dressed in black jeans, black and orange HD tee-shirt, and my black leather riding boots and Harley-Davidson jacket, I donned my full-face helmet, slid onto my Fat Boy, and started my one-hour journey to Port Angeles.
-I made it in forty minutes.
+Dressed in black jeans, black HD tee-shirt, and my black leather riding boots and Harley-Davidson jacket, I donned my full-face helmet, slid onto my Fat Boy, and started my one-hour journey to Port Angeles.

 I bumped fists with Emmett McCarty at the door before I made my way through the throngs of people, shedding my jacket and looking for a place to sit.
 Emmett owned a construction company by trade, and was Jasper's brother-in-law by marriage to his sister, Rose.
 At six-foot-five and two-hundred-fifty pounds, he acted as bouncer and security on the weekends, when the bar was packed.
 Some people grew ten feet tall, and bullet proof, with an extra set of balls or ovaries when alcohol was involved, and Emmett's presence shot down the surliest of drinkers, but to those who knew him, he was a giant teddy bear.
 Rose kept the books for the construction company, but helped Alice wait tables on the weekends, and they both had their work cut out for them tonight.
 Jasper saw me in the crowd, and waved me over to the bar with a smile.